AGNC-Lab/Quad/README.md

 - [x] Complete documentation of joystick and keyboard commands.
 - [x] Use Eigen3 to represent all vectors and matrices.
 - [ ] Implement FSM transitions.
-- [ ] Transition to safe-mode if the onboard software or communication terminated unexpectedly.
+- [ ] Transition to safe-mode if the on-board software or communication terminated unexpectedly.
 - [ ] Improve Position State Estimation
 - [ ] Add feed-forward to controllers
 - [ ] Add yaw reference for position control